Using an Off-Axis Guider for Astrophotography

 A piggybacked guidescope and guide camera that is mounted to your primary imaging telescope may work absolutely fine for your deep-sky astrophotography.
 In fact, there are many scenarios when this type of configuration is the best choice for your rig, especially if you are using a small refractor telescope.

 Where you may run into trouble, is in the mechanics of the system.
 Any flexure in the telescope focuser or optical tube will create a mismatch between your autoguiding system and your imaging train.
 Those using a compact refractor with a secure and robust focuser likely won’t have this issue, but a large Newtonian with a stock focuser might.

 Your guide camera must be sensitive enough to reveal a useful guide star in every possible imaging location you spend time on.
 If you are using a color guide camera, or a slower optical system, an OAG may not be able to detect a guide star in some of the more “empty” areas of the night sky.

 My guiding graph in PHD2 Guiding using the OAG with the iOptron SkyGuider Pro.

-I love the idea of removing a element of potential error in my optical system.
-I am sure I have experienced the negative affects of differential flexure in my astrophotography setup in the past, but I at the time I didn’t know why my guiding was poor.
+I love the idea of removing an element of potential error in my optical system.
+I am sure I have experienced the negative effects of differential flexure in my astrophotography setup in the past, but at the time I didn’t know why my guiding was poor.